belkinsa/SenseOpenness/blog/elementary-os-hera/index.md

 **Volume Not Updating on Wing Panel:** I hope this is a bug and will be fixed soon.

 ##Other Notes
-**Ubuntu Repos:** Elementary is built of off Ubuntu which is useful if the app that you need isn't found in the official repos or Flatpak.
+**Ubuntu Repos:** elementary is built of off Ubuntu which is useful if the app that you need isn't found in the official repos or Flatpak.
 The main examples, for me, are Firefox, MPV, pip, and the tools that allow me to upload with Nikola.

 **Tweaking:** There isn't that much to tweaking to do expect if you like the power to minimize windows without using the keyboard shortcut `super + H` or disabling the single click in the file manger.
 Like in Ubuntu, the tweaks apps needs to be installed.
-The app on Elementary is called elementary-tweaks.
+The app on elementary is called elementary-tweaks.

 Quoting from the [README](https://github.com/elementary-tweaks/elementary-tweaks/blob/master/README.md):